 In practice, the company paying the dividend withholds 25.5% of tax out of the total amount of the dividend before paying the dividend to you.
 The company also forwards the withholding tax to the Tax Administration.

 Owning stocks often results in expenses incurred in making a profit, such as asset management fees.
 They are deducted from the taxable dividend income, which means that your net taxable capital income is reduced.
 The expenses are adjusted by a personal liability threshold of EUR 50 first, however.

-Aleksi’s amount of net taxable capital income is calculated as follows:
+Aleksi’s net taxable capital income for 2020 is as follows: